 In spring 2003, the Illinois Lodging Association honored Dr. Bober as Illinois Hospitality Educator of the Year.
 In summer 2003, the Illinois State Crime Commission honored Dr. Bober as Educator of the Year.
 Dr. Bober has been a consultant in mid-east countries for many years, recently developing a national workforce development plan for the Ministry of Tourism for the country of Egypt.
 Noteworthy program development are degree completion programs in Greece (Corfu and Athens) and several cities in China.

-Carol B. Brown, Ph.D assistant professor, teaches at both the undergraduate and graduate levels.
+Carol B. Brown, Ph.D, assistant professor for over 16 years, teaches at both the undergraduate and graduate levels.
 On the operations side, she has worked in management positions with such global organizations as Hyatt, Sheraton, and Ritz Carlton.
 She was the Director of Catering at the Ritz Carlton on Embassy Row in Washington D.C., where she served the embassy and social markets.

 As a consultant, Carol worked for Pannell Kerr Forster, BDO Seidman and most recently, Cini-Little International., Inc. preparing financial feasibility, market demand analysis and foodservice design projects.
 She worked on the design of several downtown Chicago hotels, The Four Seasons in Mexico City, Soldier Field, The United Center and the new Cook County Hospital.